Skip to main content

 General settings for your auto moderation

-Your general moderation settings offer you some special settings for your moderation, some of which override any settings you have adjusted for your filters and blacklisting.
+Your general moderation settings offer you some special settings for how Moobot moderates your chat.

 Just follow these steps to adjust your general settings: